ymani2435/Exploratory_Data_Analysis/README.md

 This is repository for the Coursera Course "Exploratory Data Analysis".

 To run this script, please do the following:
+* Create a local folder (e.g C:/Course Project 1)
 * Download the scripts (plot1.R, plot2.R, plot3.R, plot4.R) to a local directory
 * Download the data from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip
-* Extract the data from zip file into the ./Data subdirectory
+* Extract the data from zip file into the ./Data subdirectory (e.g C:/Course Project 1/Data)
+* Set working Directory using setwd command e.g setwd("C:/Course Project 1")

 Run the scripts in R Studio
 - source("plot1.R")